 Santa is coming tonight & we took pictures in front of the Xmas tree.
 Jimmie blinked & blinked from the lights - every time he saw Daddy with the camera he blinked more.
 Ma was here & we were worn out from laughing at him.
 We left a note for Santa - please bring a baby sister."

-Not sure these pictures are from 1959, but here we are decorating the "beautiful" Christmas tree.
+I don't think these pictures are from 1959 - they seem earlier, but here we are decorating the "beautiful" Christmas tree.
 Patty, MEM, Dad and Johnny - all in our flannel shirts and corduroy pants.

 Patty looks like she is holding a real Christmas stocking - usually we hung up some of my father's sox!
 Is that what Johnny is holding - a white sock?